 Because blepharoplasty is such a simple, quick outpatient procedure, some patients falsely assume that they can walk out of surgery and return immediately to their daily routines.
-Blepharoplasty is a delicate procedure, from which a patient must allow a proper recovery to avoid many of the common complications.
+Blepharoplasty is a delicate procedure.
+A patient must allow a proper recovery to avoid many of the common complications.
 Continue reading for some tips on how to avoid these complications after your eyelid surgery.
+Here we examine how to avoid complications after blepharoplasty surgery.

 Things to Do After You Have Blepharoplasty Performed

-The most important thing you can do after having eyelid surgery performed is take a week off your job or normal routine to properly rest and prevent excessive swelling or bruising that activity can bring.
-Dr. Zenn requires a week of rest for his blepharoplasty patients because he knows that minimal activities, ice packs, and head elevation are best for those healing from this delicate surgery.
+The most important thing you can do after having eyelid surgery performed is take a week off your job.
+This includes the normal routine to properly rest and prevent excessive swelling or bruising that activity can bring.
+Dr. Zenn requires a week of rest for his blepharoplasty patients.
+He knows that minimal activities, ice packs, and head elevation are best for those healing from this delicate surgery.
 Boredom is our biggest enemy after surgery when we are sitting around the house for a week.
-Take it as an opportunity to listen to some great audiobooks or simply rest and enjoy a well deserved break from your hectic routine.
+Take it as an opportunity to listen to some great audiobooks or simply rest and enjoy a well-deserved break.

 As you are resting, you should use cool compresses or icepacks to your eyes as long as possible for the first two days after your surgery.
 This is where ice masks come in handy.
-You can expect swelling and bruising of the eye area after blepharoplasty, but icing the surgical site can reduce these side effects and get you to looking like your new you, faster.
+You can expect swelling and bruising of the eye area after blepharoplasty.
+However, icing the surgical site can reduce these side effects and get you to looking like your new you, faster.

 The next best thing you can do besides taking a week off to rest is to avoid smoking for 4 weeks after your surgery.
 Smoking isn’t just harmful to your cardiovascular health, it also negatively impacts your body’s ability to heal.
 In fact, smoking is so detrimental to your healing process, not to mention the actual plastic surgery, that Dr. Zenn often requires his patients to be non-smokers, or to quit smoking at least 2 months before their procedure.